ElliotAlderson51/Fsociety-RAT/README.md

 # Fsociety-RAT
 It was really fun to make this project!
-This project have a lot of great features and an very good website control of the bots.
+This project have a lot of great features and a very good website control for the bots.

-The final Malware per bypassing UAC, installing rootkit on 32 bit systems, obfuscated strings, Anti-VM technique, Process Hollowing , Communicate with the website control using CURL (curl is preinstalled in every windows!).
+The final Malware will bypassing UAC, installing rootkit on 32 bit systems, obfuscated strings, Anti-VM technique, Process Hollowing , Communicate with the website control using CURL (curl is preinstalled in every windows!).

 ## RAT